jdx/mise/README.md

 - on Linux: `~/.cache/rtx` (can also be `RTX_CACHE_DIR` or `XDG_CACHE_HOME/rtx`)
 - on macOS: `~/Library/Caches/rtx` (can also be `RTX_CACHE_DIR`)

-## Shebangs
+## Shebang

 You can specify a tool and its version in a shebang without needing to first setup `.tool-versions`/`.rtx.toml` config:

 ```typescript
 #!/usr/bin/env -S rtx x nodejs@18 -- node
 // "env -S" allows multiple arguments in a shebang
 console.log(`Running node: ${process.version}`);
 ```

+This can also be useful in environments where rtx isn't activated (such as a non-interactive session).

 ## Configuration